Skip to main content

 Contact an Experienced New York Civil Litigation Attorney

 If you’re facing procedural challenges in New York civil litigation or need guidance on proper Note of Issue filing requirements across different jurisdictions, don’t leave success to chance.
-The experienced attorneys at Jason Treble Law understand the nuances of New York civil procedure and can help navigate the complex requirements that vary between downstate and upstate practice.
+The experienced attorneys at Jason Treble Law understand the nuances of New York civil procedure and can help address the complex requirements that vary between downstate and upstate practice.

 Call (516) 750-0595 today for a consultation.
 We serve clients throughout Nassau, Suffolk, Queens, Kings, Bronx, and all areas of New York State, with extensive experience in both downstate and upstate civil practice.